wp-plugins/darkroom-facebook-photo-gallery/readme.txt

 2. This new style was the original idea achieved for a [famous Daylight Swordfishing Charter](http://www.floridakeysswordfishing.com) - soon online

 == Changelog ==

+= 1.5 =
+Speed improved and temporary position of photos where hard-coded to prevent photos not distributing correctly along the line when they are not loaded fast enough!

 = 1.4 =
 Optimized for speed